 The Humanscale Manual is bringing back a piece of history to improve the design industry.
 I have loved using this tool in my prototype creation.
 It has saved me time and taken a lot of the guesswork out of inventing.
 For years the Human Scale Manual was a definitive tool that was used to design products for humans.
 It is a set of manuals that holds information about the human body to be used while designing products.
-The Humanscale Manuals were originally used by Henry Dreyfus to create the first telephone, hoover vacuum, John Deere Tractor, the first thermos, and more.
-It is a rich part of design history, which they are now re-releasing.
+The Humanscale Manuals were originally used by Henry Dreyfus to create the iconic Bell telephones, Hoover vacuums, John Deere Tractor, the first thermos, and more.
+It is a rich part of design history, which design and innovation consultancy IA Collaborative re-released through a Kickstarter campaign.
 It has allowed me to design custom items faster by providing me with the information needed about the human body.

 I received three different manuals in the set that I purchased that were so full of information.
 The manuals came in a nice coverlet, inside that coverlet were three plastic covers that held multiple durable plastic sheets that held the information.
 Each of the two-sided sets in the manuals contain a circular disc that you can rotate to dial in user data across attributes like age, height, strength, and ability level.
 You can determine factors for both children and adults.
 With these three beautiful booklets and nine two-sided, interactive data selectors I can reference data that serves as a starting point to design products for people.
 Each set also includes a book manual to go along with the plastic information sheets.
 I was completely fascinated by the host of information that each of these manuals provides.